-Come and join us for free
+Come and join us for our final free

-Weekly Feldenkrais for Musicians on Monday lunchtimes.
+Weekly Feldenkrais for Musicians on Monday lunchtime

 Humans beings are the most versatile and sophisticated musical instrument of all, and for a long and healthy professional life a performer needs both physical and mental stamina, and well-organised and efficient self-use.
 Over time, too many musicians succumb to the kinds of injuries that a demanding schedule of rehearsal, performance and travel can bring on.